Shower Tile Ideas and Designs for homeowners

 - Stone resin: Sleek and durable, stone resin resists scuffing, chips, cracks, and mold with a warmer texture than other alternative materials.

-- Wood: Manufacturers make nautical wood panels that resist moisture and warping.
+- Wood: Manufacturers make nautical wood panels that resist moisture and warping, allowing you to create a more rustic-looking design.

 - Paint: Companies also now have paint that resists moisture and steam, plus it wipes clean, providing for a creative yet durable alternative to tile.